Mahboob-A/online-judge/README.md

 | `testcase` | `list[string]` | Testcase that should be compared to check th e answer of the code execution. |

 All the code are pushed to the project as PR.
 Hence, you can view the work has been done in the closed PR of the project.
 Detailed explanation has been added to understand the PR.
-To learn more on API, please take a look at this PR: [add: API for testing the online judge #6](https://github.com/Mahboob-A/online-judge/pull/6)
+To learn more on API, please take a look at this PR: [Judge API](https://github.com/Mahboob-A/online-judge/pull/6)

+## Judge Without API Call

+If you are just curious to test it locally without calling any API, you can also do that.

+Follow the below steps -

+A. Clone This repository: [Judge without API Call](https://github.com/Mahboob-A/online-judge/tree/check-dnd-local)

+B. A step by step guideline has been outlined in the below mentioned PR, please follow along the PR to run the Judge without calling the API: [See the PR.](https://github.com/Mahboob-A/online-judge/pull/9) It's really well documented, I promise!

+## Troubleshoot

+If the Judge is not responsive, you can stop and restart the Judge using the commands mentioned in the Run Locally section.

+If this didn't help, stop the Judge, go to `src/core_apps/judge_engine/containers.py`, add a print statement on `logs` and `status_code` after `line number 170 and 171`.

+Run the Judge, and notedown the container ID using: `docker ps`.

+Run `docker logs -f <container ID>`

+And you will be able to see the Judge container's development server's output in your terminal.

 ## FAQ

 #### What is the backend for this project